documentcloud/documentcloud/app/views/help/help_center_drafts/files/managing_accounts.md

     ![Adding accounts 2](../images/managing_accounts/managing_accounts3.png)
 5. Using the dropdown, designate them as a **contributor**, **administrator**, or **freelancer**.
 6. Select **“Ok”**.
 7. Select **“Save”**.
-A welcome email will be sent to that person’s email address letting them know how log in and get started.
+A welcome email will be sent to that person’s email address letting them know how to log in and get started.

 ## Disabling Accounts

 DocumentCloud accounts cannot be deleted, but they can be disabled.
-Administrators will typically do this when a person has left their organization. **It's a good idea to review your accounts from time to time to set their status as appropriate.**
+Administrators will typically do this when a person has left their organization. **It's a good idea to review your organization's user accounts from time to time to make sure their statuses are appropriate.**

 #### To Disable an Account: